proplot-dev/proplot/docs/why.rst

 In matplotlib, it can be difficult to draw `~matplotlib.figure.Figure.legend`\ s along the outside of subplots.
-Generally, you need to position the legend manually and adjust the `~matplotlib.gridspec.GridSpec` spacing properties to make *room* for the legend.
+Generally, you need to position the legend manually and tweak the spacing to make *room* for the legend.

 Also, while matplotlib can draw colorbars along the outside of subplots with ``fig.colorbar(..., ax=ax)``, the space allocated for the colorbar is "stolen"